-Featured Team Members: Sam Verutti, MSW
+Featured Team Members: Sam Verutti, LCSW

 Meet Sam Verutti, MSW, clinical therapist for adolescent boys at Open Sky Wilderness Therapy.
 Sam’s clinical approach is enriched by his childhood immersed in the outdoors, his experience as a wilderness therapy student, and over three years working as an Open Sky field guide.
 His journey has come full circle since earning his Master’s of Social Work degree and returning to Open Sky as a family services therapist and primary clinical therapist.
 Get to know Sam in the Q&A below, where you’ll hear about his background, education, and clinical experience.

 A: I grew up in Davis, California, widely known as the “bicycle capital of the world.”
 I was riding my bike to school by 1st grade and cycling became a big aspect of my life.
 I lived directly across from the University of California, Davis, which has a huge campus.
 Some of my fondest memories as a kid were riding my bike around the campus, exploring the natural environment of the arboretum, and seeing the birds at the school’s raptor center.
 I also attended summer camps as a kid.
 They would take us to Putah Creek in Davis, where we’d go canoeing, practice archery, have campfires, and learn about the outdoors.
 I also spent a lot of time camping with my father.
 We’d go sailing in Regattas and I’d be part of his crew, managing the foredeck of his boat.
 It would get pretty wild on windy days.
 Fly fishing with my dad has always been a huge tradition as well.